 - Police determined that Jason purchased a pair of Hushpuppy shoes approximately 15 months before the murder.
 This would be one of the reasons given for the guilty verdict.
 The jury expected Young to present those shoes.
 Remember that the contents of his vehicle were never inventoried.
 Young testified at trial 1 that he thought his wife may have donated the shoes to charity, but he wasn’t certain what may have happened to the shoes.
 Furthermore, it was never proven that the shoe print found matched the pair of shoes that Young once owned.
 The size wasn’t even certain, and the print could have been left by 3 different possibly styles of that brand of shoes.

 - Police claim they were unable to find the shirt Young is seen wearing in the Hampton Inn video.
 A search warrant was issued in February ’08 to search the homes where he had been staying with family, as well as some vehicles and a storage shed.
 This would be another reason given by the jurors for convicting him.
 They wanted him to present the shirt to prove his innocence.
-Remember again that police did not inventory the items seized from his vehicle on 11/3.
+Police did not inventory the items seized from his vehicle on 11/3 and throughout the time that they had possession of the vehicle, they were in and out of it several times.
+There were other loose items that were never collected and it’s possible the shirt was still there when the vehicle was returned to Jason.

 - No blood was found on Jason Young and no scratches on his body.
 Investigators searched his car and his hotel room and no blood was found anywhere.